How Teens Are Shaping Curriculum Design: In Tandem + Prohuman

 The Prohuman Foundation exists to help young people develop not just academic skills, but the character and perspective needed to navigate an increasingly complex world.
 Their curriculum is grounded in core values like gratitude, curiosity, courage, fairness, and humanity, and is designed to help students reflect, connect, and engage with ideas that shape who they are and how they relate to others.

-Prohuman didn’t want to guess.
-As they began developing their new 9–12 ELA and character curriculum, they wanted to understand what teens actually think and feel as they move through early drafts of the work.
-That’s why they partnered with In Tandem.
+The Prohuman Foundation didn't want to guess.
+As they began developing their new Grades 9–12 English Language Arts (ELA) curriculum that integrates Character Education and Social Emotional Learning (SEL), they wanted to understand what teens actually think and feel...
+That's why they partnered with In Tandem.

 How In Tandem fits in